 In particular, she has explored the potential of the polyurethane foam dust generated as a by-product of milling.
 This has resulted in a versatile material that can be cast, cut, sanded and used into CNC machines again.

 At London Design Fair, Charlotte Kidger has presented a series of vessels and side tables, showing the solidity and versatility of this material.
 Another amazing example of a local and circular economy!

 3D printing applied to furniture production is Dirk Vander Kooij's universe.

-In his hands, polycarbonate objects (like CDs and chocolate moulds) become chunky plastic "threads" that are then extruded like a toothpaste and stacked to shape all kind of objects from vases to chairs and lamps.
+In his hands, polycarbonate objects (like CDs and chocolate moulds) become chunky plastic "threads" that are then extruded like toothpaste and stacked to shape.